 Racial differences in perceptions of racial progress

 In an interview with Challenge magazine, Maria Krysan and Amanda Lewis (2005), research fellows of the Institute for Research on Race and Public Policy at the University of Illinois at Chicago, noted that most White Americans believe that racial equality or near-equality already has been achieved.
 They cite opinion polls that show that most Whites either believe that people of color are as economically successful, on average, as White people (which clearly is not true) or they believe that some racial and ethnic groups simply lack either the motivation or the self-discipline to achieve success (more on that in the The View from Above).
 These perceptions are shaped, in part, by the presence of some highly visible people of color in some highly visible fields, especially entertainment and politics.
-If Barack Obama is president, Oprah Winfrey is a billionaire, my doctor is Pakistani, and baseball is dominated by names like Pujols, Ortiz, and Cabrera, then there are no excuses for others.
+If Barack Obama was president, Oprah Winfrey is a billionaire, my doctor is Pakistani, and baseball is dominated by names like Pujols, Correa, and Cabrera, then there are no excuses for others.
 With enough hard work and a little spirit, anyone can make it these days.

 Where you stand depends on where you sit

 For a variety of reasons, the higher you are on the vertical dimension of race–greater access to power and resources–the more difficult it is to see.
 You just don’t pay attention.
-In an individualistic culture, there is a strong tendency to take credit for things that have gone well, to attribute one’s success to hard work and good character rather than to luck or systemic advantage.
+In an individualistic culture, there is a strong tendency to take credit for things that have gone well, to attribute your success to hard work and good character rather than to luck or systemic advantage.

 If the vertical dimension of social power is invisible to you, then the only dimension you can see is the horizontal dimension of culture.
 Culture, then, becomes your only possible explanation for why some people are doing better than others.
-As we see when we explore White American views about race, many White people hold two simultaneous, dissonant beliefs: people of color are doing just as well as White people these days, and it’s their inferior culture that holds them back.
+As we see when we explore White American views about race, many White people hold two simultaneous, dissonant beliefs: people of color are doing just as well as White people these days, and it’s their inferior culture that holds them back (e.g., Emerson and Smith, 2000).
 If they would only work harder, or catch the vision, or be more like us . . .
 If you cannot or will not see that some people started the race of life about a mile back from the starting position, then you’re going to have to develop other explanations for their poor performance.

 In fact, wherever we are on the economic ladder, it’s pretty easy to see the advantages of people on the higher rungs, and pretty hard to see the disadvantages of the people below.